wp-plugins/cr-post2pingfm/readme.txt

 1. Disable ping on selected categories
 1. Option to allow ping for everytime you hit "publish" button, or just the first publish of that particular post
 1. Option to differentiate wording on second publish (based on above option)
+1. Ability to set custom ping message for each post.
+Just look at "PingFM Message" panel on "Add New" post page.
+1. Ability to set custom ping status for each category.
+1. Ability to choose between CURL or FSockOpen connection method.
+1. Ability to test which connection method is supported on each server.

 == Installation ==